 He has participated in legal exchanges with judges and lawyers from other jurisdictions, such as US, Canada, Singapore, Hong Kong, South Africa, Israel, France and judges of the Court of Justice of the European Union and has contributed papers on these occasions.

 He is an Honorary Fellow of Wadham College, Oxford, the Institute of Advanced Legal Studies and the Hebrew University, Jerusalem.
-He is a Visiting Professor at Queen Mary, London.
+He is a Visiting Professor at Queen Mary, London and University College, London.
 He has honorary doctorates from University College, London and the Universities of Leeds and Essex.

 Lord Dyson accepts appointments as a mediator and arbitrator for both domestic and international arbitrations.
 He also accepts appointments as Chairman of Independent Inquiries.

 He is a member of the Court of Arbitration for Sport (CAS), the Sport Resolutions Arbitration Panel, The Football Association’s Judicial Panel and the LCIA.